State Taxes at a Glance – California

 State Income Taxes in California

 The state of California does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale, with ten (10) tax brackets.
 They range from 1.00% to 13.30% (one of the highest in the country).
-The highest bracket of 13.30% starts for income greater than $1 Million.
+The 13.30% tax bracket starts at $1 million and up.

 State Business Taxes in California

 The State of California has a multiple types of business taxes, Corporate Income Tax, Franchise Tax and an LLC Fee.

 Corporate Income Tax – is assessed on C Corporations at a flat rate of 8.84% on all net income.